shrekwang592/PromptBetter/README.md

 2. **Dream Realization** - Create a unique story with your kid and draw a picture when you need one.
 [Authorize here](https://discord.com/oauth2/authorize?client_id=1203780128149082112&permissions=8797166831616&scope=bot&msToken=lV1zBjMa7PhizeDt_3tzukxMpQEUBO6y_jee-RN5K2d8Er5DAvhBtDEBWMeBflVYw3hDgmpz3F5mfKG5i48OEdQlG_Jtm021GxX9qdQLXd3CxjjwkWDg&X-Bogus=DFSzswVLm9GANc-ctqwBHPOckgSI)
 3. **TreeHole** - A tree hole to dump any thought.
 [Authorize here](https://discord.com/oauth2/authorize?client_id=1205057115748831273&permissions=8797166831616&scope=bot&msToken=tDW-GB7-sntvcllXG00bv0QJNNq1ZCP5CFVfMyRp-OlLKNX7ml_jTSjwZwTwkmcSF8XVozhNUOX2FIJvS5DhMZ-H0OeSIJ4xSY3Aim3582szIuqgsEC4eQ==&X-Bogus=DFSzswVLTAGANc-ctqkpWPOckgeY)
 4. **WordAdventure** - A unique Word Adventure every time.
 [Authorize here](https://discord.com/oauth2/authorize?client_id=1205060987271651338&permissions=8797166831616&scope=bot&msToken=OI-WieIoT3wGjYs6R17sgh1olCkhu7Of1WRbAgYRwW304Ode6hDT7ZTyKBvEKA9suhLOecJES7dgB6sDkqFlfh9OBM31uAJ2yu5SzlI9uUhFJu83F0XmWQ==&X-Bogus=DFSzswVLhnvANc-ctqk/TBOckgtB)
-5. **MrRight** - Mr. Right is by your side, your happiness is all he cares.
+5. **MrRight** - Mr. Right is by your side, your happiness is all he cares about.
 [Authorize here](https://discord.com/oauth2/authorize?client_id=1205232083962695720&permissions=8797166831616&scope=bot&msToken=hKZi6LLKxwWwEm1dY3jXVwRvNIl44bdBZ6Nn1u7zbzxM1goP-FmfuqTHib_iglPrHhMs7rFwbB0PtvHg2aCVwJn8grL1Qxjq8UcZXEKEtFuiwpwuctB7oQ==&X-Bogus=DFSzswVLpsJANc-ctqZmWPOckgCl)
 6. **AgonyAunt** - Agony aunt who listens and supports.
 [Authorize here](https://discord.com/oauth2/authorize?client_id=1205235814838050847&permissions=8797166831616&scope=bot&msToken=YfzBPDQgupw6fEtO79UEUPqNzkRKIpA0CrWmpReDlkkE20wsBQHue9tWlI9DfvMByvjR0QuXFpRyZ4fkkpNTVxXMYpg1aEyAZm15TZz-xnkPcItraHQMgA==&X-Bogus=DFSzswVLoDxANc-ctqZTuBOckgtl)
 7. **ProEditor** - A 7/24 editor helps to improve your story.
 [Authorize here](https://discord.com/oauth2/authorize?client_id=1204603635158356030&permissions=8797166831616&scope=bot&msToken=kxO4DV_He381BoCf0sHkcS7lGG423D5vctdLdofxDFax3vQC-VGgD_9EuaGAwzB_HWx0cop23FM2W7-M0KeYRtsJ2oDhPXIOZ54ku3GCMSya_gHy8g3dMw==&X-Bogus=DFSzswVLLhvANc-ctqhPiPOckgCc)
 8. **iGuard** - Protect user or other bot's prompt from being hacked.
 [Authorize here](https://discord.com/oauth2/authorize?client_id=1205376719662616598&permissions=8797166831616&scope=bot&msToken=C3vl_vpUD-nhAogp1P4gLj2XxemgPLlcUA18iammEm0fb0B1fdhshWWSNWfoE8ImdSNaVfa9DphwYU1Zso5KA2n4wvb0k5Eu8W6aec_zQbQ16ykvix19Bg==&X-Bogus=DFSzswVL76GANc-ctqhyNPOckgCm)
 9. **iLearn** - Learn anything in a structured flow with tests [Authorize here](https://discord.com/oauth2/authorize?client_id=1206712622473281546&permissions=8797166831616&scope=bot&msToken=cfzIYNY3o-HGdzRHosgVgGqmIDGNZAhQNL0Zkl8zCLqKYvxn_lPoZQi0bViKO_RmLxOdlQHXjdDEDDA2I9bUD1Tk3LpXfUaEUymU4xav52-1xAv3dWY8fw==&X-Bogus=DFSzswVLcR0ANc-ctqGKiaOckgSG)

 ## Questions and thoughts
+1. Is ChatGPT a paradigm shift or an extension of past AI?
+   ChatGPT is BOTH an evolution of past AI and a novel shift towards advanced AI capabilities.
+While it continues the trajectory of previous advancements by exhibiting nuance and context-awareness during interactions, its ability to generate remarkably human-like conversations signals a groundbreaking leap forward in AI development.
+2. What level will ChatGPT reach within the next few years?
+   It's speculative to pinpoint the exact level ChatGPT will reach within two years.
+Yet considering the continual pace of progress in AI, we can anticipate major enhancements in ChatGPT's performance and capabilities.
+Expect an evolution towards even more sophisticated and human-esque dialogues.
+3. Does ChatGPT and GPT have barriers?
+   Indeed, proprietary technologies such as ChatGPT and GPT have inherent barriers - high development costs, intellectual property rights, and the necessity for colossal computational resources and data for model training.
+4. How should we use ChatGPT in the future?
+   As for utilizing ChatGPT, it shouldn't be seen merely as a tool, but as a multifaceted application spanning various use cases.
+This includes virtual assistants, content creation, tutoring, and role-playing simulations.
+The key is not just to use but to adapt its capabilities to suit specific needs and opportunities.
+5. What is the fundamental difference between humans and ChatGPT?
+What is the impact on human society?
+   Distinguishing humans from ChatGPT boils down to aspects like consciousness and emotion.
+Despite its advanced functionality, ChatGPT lacks self-awareness, it devoids the depth of emotions, experiences, and the ability to perceive the subjectivity of the human condition.
+Impact on societal dynamics is inevitable with advancements like ChatGPT.
+This could imply greater dependency on AI for tasks traditionally performed by humans, thereby reshaping job roles and human interactions.
+However, it's essential to view these technologies not as a threat but as an augmenter of human potential.
-1. How can we be more accurate with developing prompts for LLM?
+6. How can we be more accurate with developing prompts for LLM?
    Having a thorough understanding of the model's capabilities and limitations, and designing prompts that aim to efficiently utilize these.
 Chain of Thoughts, Tree-of-thought, Self-Consistency
-2. How can we save more money when developing prompts for LLM?
+7. How can we save more money when developing prompts for LLM?
    We could economize by reducing the complexity of prompts and optimizing the implementation process.
-3. How to make the system simpler and easier to maintain when developing prompts for LLM?
+8. How to make the system simpler and easier to maintain when developing prompts for LLM?
    Structured and modular programming habits/document the process accurately/standard coding conventions/easy debugging and updates.

 ### What is the area we should focus on? about the great thoughts of a powerful, trustworthy, personalized agent
 Not the "most responsible" [Goody-2](https://www.goody2.ai/chat) Neither a [clone](https://github.com/danny-avila/LibreChat)